nie-ine/e-editiones/semantic-web-technology.markdown

 ## Data and their semantics for humans and machines
 In order to communicate the growing amount of heterogeneous information, humans need another paradigm of the interoperability of computer systems to enable enhanced data linkability.
 Hyperlinking identified resources on the Web, e.g. a wiki-page or an application, is only one part of the story.
 Going to the content of the pages, the meaning of every resource, e.g. a document, a subject, an image, has to be known, i.e. described, in a way a machine can handle it, in order to be really linkable in an automated way.
-This paradigm emerges as a **unifying standard language** to express the information's semantics in such a way that it solves the aformentioned issues.
+This paradigm emerges as a **unifying standard language** to express the information's semantics in such a way that it solves the aforementioned issues.
 It is a tremendous advantage to escape from natural language translations and have a language with more basic semantics of logic and mathematics.
 It permits structuring information in a database with explicitly stated data models.
 And even as a standard, it will enable also the expression of subtle differences in terminologies, instead of needing to make the information landscape less complex by simplifying its semantics.
 The biggest advantage of such a unifying language of logic is making its **semantics machine interpretable**, because this enables formal logic inference with machine reasoning.
 With this kind of artificial intelligence, new knowledge can be derived from existing one.

 ## W3C Semantic Web standards